-The airport site is within the catchment of South Creek which generally flows northward into the Hawkesbury River.
+The airport site is located within the Hawkesbury Nepean catchment area within the Badgerys Creek, Cosgroves Creek and Duncans Creek sub-catchments.
+Badgerys Creek and Cosgroves Creek are tributaries of South Creek which generally flows northward into the Hawkesbury River.
 Badgerys Creek flows along the southern and eastern boundary of the airport site and drains into South Creek.
-Oaky Creek originates in the centre of the site and flows northwards and then also drains into South Creek.
-There are a large number of small first and second order drainage lines across the site, many of which have been dammed and heavily modified resulting in isolated freshwater wetlands.
+Oaky Creek originates in the centre of the site and flows northwards to Cosgroves Creek which drains into South Creek.
+There are a large number of small first and second order drainage lines across the site, many of which have been dammed and heavily modified resulting in isolated artificial freshwater wetlands.
 These wetlands support varying degrees of in stream and riparian vegetation.